akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### Before the storm hit
+### Three days of calm

-For three days, the court was calm.
+For three days, the court stayed quiet.
 A minor feast was held for the Epiphany – roasted capon, spiced wine, a visiting troubadour who sang of distant lands.
 Beatrice sat near the Queen, watching the dancers, Goosie safely hidden in her chamber.

 Lady Margaret taught her a new embroidery stitch.
 The half‑sisters kept their distance.
 Even Sir Guy seemed to have vanished into the winter fog.